AmbientRun/Ambient/README.md

 Note that content is always streamed, so the only thing the joining user requires is Ambient itself to join the session.

-## Contributing

-We welcome community contributions to this project.

-Please talk with us on Discord beforehand if you'd like to contribute a larger piece of work.

 ## License

 Licensed under either of